Paul Ruffin Scarborough Associate Professor of Engineering

 Professor of Biomedical Engineering

-Research Interests: Dr. Wax's research interests include optical spectroscopy for early cancer detection, novel microscopy and interferometry techniques.
+Research Interests: Optical spectroscopy for early cancer detection, novel microscopy and interferometry techniques.

 Associate Research Professor of Biomedical Engineering

 Research Interests: Dr. Bass's research interests include the biomechanics of blast, blunt and ballistic trauma and pediatric trauma.
 His research focuses on injury risk from microscale to macroscale for the head, neck, thorax and extremities.